MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 #### Find scripts that include plain text passwords in connections

-This query finds all desktop flows that use the OLEDB connections action with a plaintext password.
+This query finds all desktop flows that use (OLEDB) DB connection strings that have been configured to use a plaintext password.

 ```sql
     SELECT